MeshariAlsh/MeshariAlsh/README.md

 # About Me
 ## Hi, I'm Meshari 👋

 Computer Scientist.
-Focused on reinforcement learning.
+Focused on Reinforcement Learning.

 ## 🔭 What I Built